-Influenced by her children, Pen took up rowing in 2003 in Marin, CA at MRA, a multigenerational competitive rowing club with over 200 masters and 150 youth members.
-Now retired from 45 years of for- and non-profit business development, marketing and fundraising, she is happily back home on The Shore and back on the water.
+Influenced by her children, Pen took up rowing in 2003 at MRA, Marin, CA, a multigenerational competitive rowing club with over 200 masters and 150 youth members.
+Now retired from 45 years of for- and non-profit business development, marketing and fundraising, she is happily back home on The Shore and on the water.
 Former member of US Rowing BA Columbia University

 Lisa moved to Easton in 2018 from Boston, MA.
 She learned to scull in Boston ten years ago and enjoyed